-- To understand/learn the importance of CAD method. - understand the basic electromagnetic field equation and problem formulation for CAD application. - Apply theoretical concepts in designing of Electrical Apparatus. - Ability to design actuators, solenoid, transformer and AC Machines using MAGNET software. - Ability to Model any Electrical Apparatus. - Apply FEM for the designing of differential eqaution.
+- To implement the importance of CAD to applications. - To model electromagnetic field equation and problem formulation for CAD application. - Apply theoretical concepts in designing of Electrical Apparatus. - To design actuators, solenoid, transformer and AC Machines using MAGNET software. - Model any Electrical Apparatus. - Apply FEM for the designing of differential eqaution.

-EECX23 SOFTWARE FOR CIRCUIT SIMULATION L T P
+EECX23 SOFTWARE FOR CIRCUIT SIMULATION L T P C 2 0 2 3

-- To gain the hands-on experience to simulate, verify, examine, and design electrical, mechanical and electronic circuits using electrical software such as PSPICE, MATLAB, MagNet and Lab View - To possess the intuitive analysis skill to forecast / illustrate the circuit simulation results.
+- To gain hands-on experience to simulate, verify, examine, and design electrical, mechanical and electronic circuits using electrical software such as PSPICE, MATLAB, MagNet and Lab View - To possess the intuitive analysis skill to forecast / illustrate the circuit simulation results.